damir-manapov/hands-on-multitenant-by-kind-helm/README.md

 - The application uses the Kubernetes client library to interact with the cluster
 - Each tenant gets its own namespace: `tenant-{tenantId}`
-- Instances are deployed as Kubernetes deployments with associated services
-- Instances run the tenant application Docker image (`tenant-app:latest`)
+- Tenant applications are deployed using Helm charts from OCI registries
+- The default Helm chart used is `oci://ghcr.io/ricoberger/charts/echoserver`
+- Helm commands are executed via Node.js child_process to install/uninstall charts
 - All code must pass strict TypeScript, ESLint, and Prettier checks
 - Secret scanning is performed on every check to prevent credential leaks